 The Smithsonian's National Museum of the American Indian is home to over a million works and documents concerning Native American peoples and their customs.
 Much of the collection, most of which is in storage at any given time, was acquired by George Gustav Heye.
 The museum is housed in the neoclassical Alexander Hamilton Customs House.
 Exhibits change frequently.

 The museum also hosts numerous public programs including music and dance performances, films, and symposia.
 It works closely with Native Peoples to preserve and protect their cultures traditions and expressions.

-Address: One Bowling Green
+Address: One Bowling Green, New York, New York

-7 Ellis Island Immigration Museum
+10. Ellis Island Immigration Museum